roundup-tracker/roundup/website/README.txt

 Backups are assumed to be done by Waldmann-edv.
 There does not appear to be a way to get access to the underlying filesystem via ssh or to do a backup/tarball via with web.

+DNS
+===
+Thomas Waldman is also our DNS manager.
+All changes should go to him at email: info AT waldmann-edv DOT de.

+Richard Jones still owns/pays for the roundup-tracker.org domain.
+It expires on: 2026-01-06T10:49:58Z.